The contents of this section come from http://kingdomhearts.wikia.com/wiki/Kingdom_Hearts_II_Final_Mix.

 - Halloween Town changes:

-- New costumes and music in Christmas Town
+- New costumes and music exclusive to Christmas Town

 - 100 Acre Wood changes:

-- Time for Episode 4 changed from three to five minutes
+- Time limit for Episode 4 has been increased from three minutes to five

 - Episode 5 rules have been changed